 Who can participate?

 Anybody can come to Treehouse World, but due to the nature of some of our attractions, age and weight restrictions may apply.
 Even if you meet these criteria, we still rely on you to know whether you should opt out of an activity due to health or fitness issues that we do not have knowledge of.
 If you have any questions about suitability, please contact us ahead of time or talk with a manager at Treehouse World.

 - Bungy Trampoline: Any age

-- Tree Climbing & Adventure Activities: 4 year old minimum.
+- Tree Climbing and Adventure Activities: 4 year old minimum.

-- Archery Tag: Suggested 8 year old minimum – it’s safe for younger ones to play, but some kids can’t draw the 26 lb bow until they are in the 8-11 range.
-You may try a shot before buying a ticket to make sure it’s going to be fun!
+- Archery Tag: Suggested 8 year old minimum - It's safe for younger ones to play, but some kids can't draw the 26 lb bow until they are in the 8-11 year old range.
+You may try a shot before purchasing a Pass to make sure it's going to be fun!

 - Rock Climbing: 22 pound min. & 300 pound max.

 - Bungy Trampoline: 20 pound min. & 200 pound max.